WOOD ID POSTER:

 botanical name unclear

-This name is used for woods from at least a dozen different genera, so it's pretty much meaningless.
-What I BELIEVE I show below is a South American wood that is used almost exclusively for flooring and heavy construction (dock pilings, etc.).
+This name is used for woods from at least a dozen different genera, so it's pretty much meaningless and I've just dumped onto this page anything that is identified as greenheart.

 web pics: